siddhartha-up80/apinator/README.md

 ## A quick api project in nextjs to get quickly start with apis

-Chatgpt api added to get response using POST request and GET request
+Chatgpt api added to get response using POST request

 ## Technologies Used